6/jsdom-service/README.md

-Not safe for production use.
+Not safe for production use :fish:

 Usage
 -----